uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ## Create Images for ARM based processors

-In order to get the sample compose running on an arm based env you first have to check out the [issuer-agent-management](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management) and [issuer-agent-oid4vci](https://github.com/swiyu-admin-ch/eidch-issuer-agent-oid4vci) repositories.
+In order to optimize the image for arm based systems, you first have to check out the [verifier-agent-management](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management) and [verifier-agent-oid4vp](https://github.com/swiyu-admin-ch/eidch-verifier-agent-oid4vp) repositories.

 To create an image you to run the following command in both repositories to create local images of the services: